At Tjolöholm Castle for a Swedish summer wedding, 2012.

 Today, visitors can enjoy a meal at a small restaurant almost next to the church, called the Storstugan restaurant where ‘Storstugan’ would translate to about ‘the largest cottage’.
 It was originally built in 1904, as a community hall.
 It is open even during the winter and holds an open fire place that makes for a cozy destination after winding walks through the grounds, during cold weather.
 Visitors can enjoy both traditional Swedish and British fare here.

-The wedding dinner was set or maybe should we say, staged, in the actual main dining room of the castle itself.
+The wedding dinner was held in the actual main dining room of the castle itself.

 This Tudor style castle sits silently in the summer sun, located on a peninsula in the Kungsbacka Fjord overlooking the Kattegat sea that separates but also connects the two countries of Sweden and Denmark.
 Very fittingly since the couple was from Sweden and Denmark respectively.